FreeformRobotics/Lifelong-MonoDepth/README.md

 -
 We show through experiments that the proposed method can

-+ enable lifelong learning for scare-aware depth estimation,
++ enable lifelong learning for scale-aware depth estimation,
 + cope with significant domain shift,
-+ infer a depth map in real time.
++ infer a depth map in real-time.

 Qualitative comparisons: